A practical guide to Freshdesk AI setup: What you need to know (2026)

 What is Freshdesk AI?

 Think of it in a few parts: there are AI Agents that act as customer-facing bots, learning from your help articles to answer basic questions over email or chat.
-Then there's the Freddy AI Copilot, which is like a sidekick for your human agents, helping them write replies, summarize tickets, and find the right help docs.
+Then there's the Freddy AI Copilot, which is a helpful sidekick for your human agents, helping them write replies, summarize tickets, and find the right help docs.
 It also includes AI-powered ticketing tools that can automatically sort and assign incoming tickets.

 A step-by-step guide to the native Freshdesk AI setup